Falcon-DB/deloitte/README.md

 A concise overview of what the deloitte project does and who it's for.

-🚀 Description

-deloitte is a [brief project description — e.g. "cyber‑incident‑response automation tool using CrowdStrike Falcon API" or whatever fits your repo].
-It enables [primary functionality] to help [target audience] achieve [benefit].

 🔧 Key Features

 ✅ Feature 1: e.g. Integration with CrowdStrike Falcon for incident alerts